 - Save your service provider’s contact information

 Don’t wait for a problem to develop.
-Premium appliances deserve premium care.
-By following the guidance in this comprehensive manual, you’ll protect your investment and ensure your refrigerator serves you reliably for decades to come.
+Premium appliances deserve consistent care.
+By following the guidance in this comprehensive manual, you’ll help protect your investment and keep your refrigerator running reliably for years to come.

 Your refrigerator works 24/7/365 to protect your food and investment.
-Give it the care it needs to continue that service for 25+ years.
+Give it the care it needs to continue doing that job for 25+ years.